 Looking at your way of experimenting with ultrasound, for me it was very interesting to see how you can create this continuum from the tactile to the audible using ultra-sound and signal processing.
 I had of course been aware of ultra-sound movement sensors, and of the use of ultra-sound speakers to produce directional/localized sound as distortion products in the audible range; what I find fascinating here is to bring the two together, especially when I first experienced your setup with the Doppler effect of movement in space becoming audible sound.
 With the low latency, one had the sensation of a synaesthesia between movement and sound.
 I move my hand or my body in space, and I hear a sound as if I was moving a mass through the ether.
 This was very distinct from the later more elaborate patches that kept a stronger feedback from microphone to speaker running, which was more "familiar" to me, and reminded me of the audible ecosystems approaches.

 Over the winter break, I ordered a number of different ultra-sound transducers or senders/receivers; the results are quite different, in fact only the transducers resembling Ron's show a strong signal when used with line outputs.
 They do work at 96 kHz (Ron said to be checking for ringing artefacts from the anti-aliasing filter, though).
 In my quick testing, I didn't manage to reproduce the "moving sound in space" situation we had in the experimental studio, although something remotely similar.
-Talking with Ron, it becomes obvious that controlling the sensing and feedback of them is based on a lot of tacit knowledge that Ron has acquired over the years.
+Talking with Ron, it becomes obvious that controlling their sensing and feedback is based on a lot of tacit knowledge that Ron has acquired over the years.